Laura Bell • 9 January 2026

 What changed was us.

-There was something profoundly powerful about putting ourselves through something that initially felt so challenging – not out of force or bravado, but because it was wrapped in such beauty.
+There was something profoundly powerful about putting ourselves through something that initially felt so challenging, not out of force or bravado, but because it was wrapped in such beauty and exhilaration.
 Moonlight on snow.
+Aurora in the skies on the last night.
 Silence.
 Stillness.
 The sense of being very small and very alive at the same time.

 And that’s where the real shift happened.

 Cold exposure has a way of stripping everything back.
 There’s no space for distraction, overthinking or self-judgement.
-You are simply there.
+You are simply there, completely naked figuratively and literally in our case.
 Breathing.
 Feeling.
 Responding.
-It teaches you, very quickly, that you can stay present inside discomfort – and that discomfort is rarely as dangerous as the mind suggests.
+It teaches you, very quickly, that you can stay present inside discomfort and that discomfort is rarely as dangerous as the mind suggests.

 Since coming home, I’ve noticed how different cold water swimming in the UK feels.
 What once required a long mental negotiation now feels accessible, even welcoming.
 Not because the water is warmer, but because something internally has changed.
 My nervous system recognises the experience.
 There’s trust now.